redis/docs/content/operate/oss_and_stack/management/optimization/benchmarks/index.md

 instance using INFO at regular interval to gather statistics is probably fine, but MONITOR will impact the measured performance significantly.

-## Benchmark results on bare-metal servers across different Redis versions.
+## Benchmark results on bare-metal servers across different Redis versions

 It is critically important that Redis performance is retained or improved seamlessly on every released version.